CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 }
 ```

-In this case, you can run a nextflow script as below:
+In this case, you can run a Nextflow script as below:

 ```
 nextflow run <nextflow_script> -profile puhti